Nimmu–Padum–Darcha road

 It provides an alternative to the Leh–Manali Highway in linking Ladakh with the rest of India.
-It is being built by the Border Roads Organisation (BRO) of the Indian army.
-Construction of road is expected to be completed by late 2023.
-Already completed Atal tunnel and the under-construction Shingo La Tunnel which will be completed by 2025 will provide all weather connectivity.
+It was built by the Border Roads Organisation (BRO) of the Indian Army.
+The construction of road was completed in March 2024.
+The already completed Atal tunnel, and the under-construction unidirectional-twin-tube 4-lane Shingo La Tunnel, which is expected to be completed by 2027 will provide all weather connectivity and reduce the distance from Manali to Kargil by 522 km.

-It is estimated that travel on this road will only take 10-12 hours to reach Leh from Manali, as opposed to the Leh-Manali highway taking almost 14-16 hours under good weather condition.
-The road is strategic for the Indian Army as it is set back the international border and can facilitate safe troop movements.
+It is estimated that travel on this road will only take 10–12 hours to reach Leh from Manali, as opposed to the Leh-Manali highway taking almost 14–16 hours under good weather conditions.
+The road is strategic for the Indian Army as it is set back from the international border and can facilitate safe troop movements.
+The Nimmu-Padam Darcha road is just 298 km from Darcha in Himachal Pradesh.

 History

-The regions of Lahul (Lha yul) and Spiti (sPi ti) were earlier part of Ladakh.
+The regions of Lahul (Lha yul) and Spiti (sPi ti) were earlier parts of Ladakh.